LogiTorch/logitorch/README.md

 # LogiTorch

-LogiTorch is a PyTorch-based library for logical reasoning in natural language, it consists of:
+LogiTorch is a PyTorch-based library for logical reasoning on natural language, it consists of:

 - Textual logical reasoning datasets
 - Implementations of different logical reasoning neural architectures